FIVE FROM FINLAND: Film directors

-“I think the topic of our series is very on point,” Vilhunen explained in a recent interview.
+“I think the topic of our series is very on point,” Vilhunen said in a recent interview.
 “After all, this is the time that makes many people think about what they really want from life.
 The characters are forced to stop their daily routines too, and then they want to re-evaluate their lives.
 It can resonate with a lot of people right now.”

-One of the most acclaimed Finnish directors, Härö puts his hands together for the local cinematic scene that has its own peculiar Finnish flavour.
+One of the most acclaimed Finnish directors, Härö puts his hands together for the local cinematic scene that has its own peculiar flavour.

-“Among Finnish directors there is a feeling of mutual respect,” he said.
+“Among Finnish directors, there is a feeling of mutual respect,” he said.
 “There is a really big thirst to throw yourself in, make contact and find co-workers and develop as film-makers.”

-Balancing Nordic and American sensibilities, Karukoski broke through onto the international stage with his fifth feature, Tom of Finland.
+Balancing Nordic and American sensibilities, Karukoski broke onto the international stage with his fifth feature, Tom of Finland.
 After that, he set his sights on helming a J.R.R.
 Tolkien biopic.
 Released in 2019, Tolkien received mixed reviews from critics and, sadly, was not a commercial success.

 We asked Karukoski back in 2016 what he thinks makes Finnish films so special.
 “Their black humour,” he said.
 “It’s so black, foreign people often don’t understand the funny parts.
 One of my most popular films, Lapland Odyssey, starts with five suicides.
 It’s a comedy.”

 First catching global attention with the 2012 documentary Canned Dreams, this documentary film-maker followed it up with 2016’s Kaisa’s Enchanted Forest, a fairytale set in the land of the Skolt Sami people near the Arctic Circle.
-Narrated by the director’s great-grandmother, the film was recognised with a number of accolades, including the Grand Prix prize at the Northern Character Film & TV Festival in Murmansk.
+Narrated by the director’s great-grandmother, the film was recognised with a number of accolades, including the grand prize at the Northern Character Film & TV Festival in Murmansk.

 “I’m very surprised and flattered by the award,” the director said at the time.
 “It’s great that a film about Skolt Sami legends and history has been acknowledged in such a wonderful way in Russia.”